-EXPEDITED CURRICULUM CHANGES– these are proposals to (1) change the number, title, credits, description, or prerequisites of an existing course; or (2) delete an existing course.
+Expedited Curriculum Changes– these are proposals to (1) change the number, title, description, or prerequisites of an existing course; (2) cross-list a course; or (3) delete an existing course.

-EDUCATIONAL PROGRAM ACTIONS REQUIRING STATE REVIEW AND APPROVAL– these procedures apply when the proposal seeks to do any of the following: (1) add a new degree program; (2) add a new certificate program; (3) change a degree program title; (4) merge programs; or (5) delete certificate or major.
+Educational Program Actions Requiring State Review and Approval– these procedures apply when the proposal seeks to do any of the following: (1) add a new degree program; (2) add a new certificate program; (3) change a degree program title or other designation; (4) merge programs; or (5) delete certificate or a degree program.